TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

          .. rst-class:: card-header h3

-            .. rubric:: :ref:`Legacy Installation Guide <legacyinstallation>`
+            .. rubric:: :ref:`Installing TYPO3 With DDEV <installation-ddev-tutorial>`

          .. container:: card-body

-            Looking to install TYPO3 the classic way?
-Whilst this method of installation is no longer recommended, the Legacy Installation
-            Guide demonstrates how TYPO3 can be installed without using Composer.
+            This is a step-by-step guide detailing how to install TYPO3 using DDEV, Docker and Composer.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0